NoDivide/astrum/templates/intro.md

-Add your intro copy in `templates/intro.md`.
+Add your intro copy in `templates/intro.md` or empty this file if you don't need an intro.